John Henry Parker (writer): Biography

 Parker was one of the chief advocates of the restoration of ecclesiastical buildings.
-In 1863 he and the Oxford Diocesan Architect G.E.
+In 1863, he and the Oxford Diocesan Architect G.E.
 Street revised plans for the restoration of St. Andrew's parish church, Chinnor.
 Parker also designed the triplet of traceried lancet windows in the chancel of St. Nicholas the Confessor, Forest Hill.
 His son James Parker (1832 or 1833–1912) also practiced as an architect.

-Later he devoted much attention to explorations of the history of Rome by means of excavations, and succeeded in satisfying himself of the historical truth of much usually regarded as legendary.
+Later, he devoted much attention to explorations of the history of Rome through excavations and succeeded in satisfying himself with the historical truth of much usually regarded as legendary.
 Two volumes of his Archaeology of Rome were published at Oxford in 1874 and 1876.

-In recognition of his work Parker was decorated by King Victor Emmanuel II of Italy and received a medal from Pope Pius IX.
-In 1869 he endowed the keepership of the Ashmolean Museum with a sum yielding £250 a year, and under the new arrangement he was appointed the first keeper.
-In 1871 he was nominated CB.
+In recognition of his work, Parker was decorated by King Victor Emmanuel II of Italy and received a medal from Pope Pius IX.
+In 1869, he endowed the keepership of the Ashmolean Museum with a sum yielding £250 a year, and under the new arrangement, he was appointed the first keeper.
+In 1871, he was nominated CB.

-In Italy one of Parker's principal projects was to compose an archive collection of photographs of the city's greatest monuments from the Renaissance era onwards.
-Employing local photographers the collection recorded not only Rome's greatest building and works, but also detailed scenes of the late 19th century archaeological excavations.
+In Italy, one of Parker's principal projects was to compose an archive collection of photographs of the city's greatest monuments from the Renaissance era onwards.
+Employing local photographers the collection recorded not only Rome's greatest building and works but also detailed scenes of the late 19th-century archaeological excavations.
 He used many of these to illustrate his books.
 In 1893 the entire archive perished in a fire at the Palazzo Della Porta Negroni Caffarelli depriving modern archeologists of an invaluable source of material.